bobbyahines/jeffersonparishcodepdf/ReadMe.md

-# Jefferson Parish Code PDF Extractor
+# Jefferson Parish Code PDF to Markdown Site
-A small library for extracting PDF versions of the Jefferson Parish Code of Ordinances into structured and searchable strings.

-## Getting Started

-1. Load the PDF:
-  Place your PDF version of the Jefferson Parish, LA Code of Ordinances into the `./resources/pdf` directory.

-2. Build the Docker image:
-  `docker build -f Dockerfile -t bobbyahines/jpcp` .

-3. Covert the PDF to a TXT Resource:
-  `docker run -it --rm -v $PWD:/srv bobbyahines/jpcp php convertPdfToTxt.php`

-With the pdf converted to text, regular expressions become available for parsing.
-Several options are currently included:

-### exportPages.php
-Export Converted Text File to Pages: `php exportPages.php`

-**In Docker:**
-`docker run -it --rm -v $PWD:/srv bobbyahines/jpcp php exportPages.php`

-### exportCharterToMD.php
 Takes in the PDF Resource, and exports the Charter in Markdown, currently divided by Chapter.
 The intention is for use in a static site generator.
 The Markdown is informed by the document's natural structure:

 * The Charter                   (#)
   * Preamble                    (##)